There is a quotation by Robert Schuller who said: “The good news is that the bad news can be turned into good news when you change your attitude”.

 8. Use the power of numbers

 Numbers are an effective way to both capture attention and keep the reader oriented.
 You can often make a post more compelling just by numbering your main points.
-Try it.
+Try it to make your content better.

 9. Use Images To Make Your Concepts Simple